 PARENTAL RESPONSIBILITIES & RIGHTS

 Section 18 of the Children’s Act 38 of 2005 provides that a person may have full or specific Parental Responsibilities and Rights in respect of a child.
-Interestingly, the Law makes provision for there to possibly be multiple holders of Parental Responsibilities and Rights over a child.
-Additionally, the Law, also provides that in certain cases unmarried fathers can acquire automatic Parental Responsibilities and Rights over their child and that they could be on the same footing as a married father of a child.
+Interestingly, the Law makes provision for there to be multiple holders of Parental Responsibilities and Rights over a child.
+Additionally, the Law, also provides that in certain defined cases unmarried fathers acquire automatic Parental Responsibilities and Rights over their child and are placed on exactly the same footing as a married father of a child.

 DEFINING PARENTAL RESPONSIBILTIES AND RIGHTS